-Orange River Rafting Lodge is located on the banks of the Orange River, haven to numerous bird species.
-The resort is situated in lovely surroundings, 10km from the cross border to Namibia on the N7, on a small Lucerne farm in Vioolsdrift.
+Orange River Rafting Lodge offers self catering accommodation and campsite stands on the banks of the Orange River on a small Lucerne farm in Vioolsdrift.
+Haven to numerous bird species, the resort is situated in lovely surroundings, 10km from the cross border to Namibia on the N7.

 We offer self-catering chalets, campsites and river rafting at affordable rates in a peaceful atmosphere filled with beautiful river views, sunsets over the mountain ranges of the Richtersveld and silent, starry nights.